nickreich/data-stories/pages/instructor-schedule.md

 _Thurs, week 4_

  - announcements:
-    new schedule webpage
-    reminder: Linear regression basics lectures on youtube
-    introduction: challenges
-    ok to switch topics for lab
  - SLR basic concepts overview
  - Lab 3 (slr) work session.

 _Tues, week 5_
- - changing office hours to 2:30-3:30 on Tues, also available by appt if needed
  - quiz: linear regression
  - Exercise on smoothing and overfitting
  - lab 3 wrap-up